jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

 ["Writing udev rules"](http://reactivated.net/writing_udev_rules.html)
 by Daniel Drake is a good review on how to write a udev rule.
 Additionally the udev manual (*man udev* entered in a terminal) will provide you with a quick overview.
-The udevadm manual (*man udev* in a console) will show you how to do an attributes walk on a device to find appropriate matches.
+The udevadm manual (*man udevadm* in a console) will show you how to do an attributes walk on a device to find appropriate matches.

 However writing a Wacom udev rule is easier because the wacom.rules above provide you with templates of the "best" matches to use.
 If you